T-Mobile USA in $2.4 billion tower deal with Crown Castle

 LONDON Britain's top share index ended slightly lower on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.

-Analysts said it was a good deal for T-Mobile USA, which is spending $4 billion on a network upgrade.
-They noted that the company has also been looking to become more financially independent from its parent, which had tried to exit the U.S. market the year before.
+T-Mobile USA, which is spending $4 billion on a network upgrade, has also been looking for ways to become more financially independent from its parent, which had tried to exit the U.S. market the year before.

-However, several analysts said that Crown Castle had over-paid, likely because another bidder had pushed up the price.

-Evercore Partners analyst Jonathan Schildkraut said the company paid about $400 million more than he would have liked.

-It had been trying to raise money from a tower sale since its proposed purchase by AT&T Inc (T.N) failed late last year because of regulatory opposition.
-It had also looked into selling the towers in early 2011 before it started the AT&T process.
+It had been trying to sell its wireless towers since its proposed purchase by AT&T Inc (T.N) failed last year due to regulatory opposition.
+It had looked into selling the towers in early 2011 before it started the AT&T process.

-The deal is expected to close in the fourth quarter, according to the companies.
+Deutsche Telekom declined to give specifics on the impact on its financials, except to say it would use the cash to pay back some debt.

 Crown Castle said it expects the towers to generate about $125 million to $130 million in adjusted funds from operations before financing costs in 2013.

-JPMorgan analyst Phil Cusick said that while the price tag was at the high end of his expectations, it was mitigated by Crown Castle's strong growth outlook for the assets.
+JPMorgan analyst Phil Cusick said while the price tag was at the high end of his expectations it was mitigated by Crown Castle's strong growth outlook for the assets.

-Crown Castle said the towers will have enough space to accommodate at least one additional wireless service provider customer on each tower, which would increase the leasing revenue it would receive without significant incremental capital.
+Crown Castle also said that the towers will have enough space to accommodate at least one additional wireless service provider customer on each tower without significant incremental capital.

-As part of the deal, T-Mobile USA committed to maintaining its facilities on the towers for at least 10 years with annual rent increase provisions tied to the consumer price index.
-T-Mobile USA's rent includes the rights to complete its network upgrade on these sites.
+As part of the deal, T-Mobile USA committed to maintaining its communications facilities on the towers for at least 10 years with annual rent increase provisions tied to the consumer price index.
+T-Mobile's rent includes the rights to complete its current network upgrade on these sites.

 "The deal is well structured to account for the inherent risks of purchasing a tower portfolio highly weighted to one carrier," Piper Jaffray analyst Christopher Larsen said.